-People are usually admitted to the inpatient unit for an average of 7-10 days, if a person’s condition is stabilized, the discharge will be arranged.
-This will be discussed with the person themselves and others important to them.
-Appropriate follow up by the hospice services or other teams working with the hospice will be arranged.
+People are usually admitted to the inpatient unit for an average of 7-10 days, if a patient’s condition is stabilised, then discharge will be arranged in consultation with the patient and others important to them.
+Appropriate follow up by hospice services or other teams working with the hospice will be arranged by hospice staff.

 We can also provide a short stay facility to regulate symptoms and pain control, with patients returning home for many months of improved quality of life – possibly before readmission for terminal care.

-The Hospice also has an important role to play in sympathetically supporting and caring for the family carers, who dedicate their lives to the comfort of their terminally-ill relatives.
-We offer support for families and friends when patients are in the Hospice and at the time of bereavement.
-The use of a family room at the Hospice, furnished with a kitchen and overnight accommodation, relieve some of the strain of visiting patients in the final stages of their illness.
+The Hospice also has an important role to play in supporting carers, who dedicate their lives to the comfort of their terminally-ill loved ones.
+We offer support for families and friends when patients are in the Hospice and, at the time of bereavement.
+The use of a family room at the Hospice and overnight accommodation can relieve some of the strain of visiting patients in the final stages of their illness.